Travel and Health

 • 1 tbsp cacao powder (that’s CACAO, not COCOA)

-• 1 tsp sunflower or soy lecithin granules
+• 1 tbsp soy lecithin granules

 • 1/2 tsp ceylon cinnamon